dengking/discrete/docs/Data-structure/Stack/Monotonic-stack-单调栈/All-nearest-smaller-values/index.md

 [Berkman, Schieber & Vishkin (1993)](https://en.wikipedia.org/wiki/All_nearest_smaller_values#CITEREFBerkmanSchieberVishkin1993) mention many other problems that may be solved efficiently in parallel using a nearest smaller values computation.
 Among them, they include the following:

 1、[Merge algorithms](https://en.wikipedia.org/wiki/Merge_algorithm), computing the merge step of a [merge sort](https://en.wikipedia.org/wiki/Merge_sort).
 The input to these algorithms consists of two sorted arrays of numbers; the desired output is the same set of numbers in a single sorted array.
-If one concatenates the two sorted arrays, the first in ascending order and the second in descending order, then the predecessor(前驱) of each value in the output is either its **closest previous smaller value** or its **closest following smaller value** (whichever of the two is larger), and the position of each value in the sorted output array may easily be calculated from the positions of these two nearest smaller values.
+If one concatenates the two sorted arrays, the first in **ascending order** and the second in **descending order**, then the predecessor(前驱) of each value in the output is either its **closest previous smaller value** or its **closest following smaller value** (whichever of the two is larger), and the position of each value in the sorted output array may easily be calculated from the positions of these two nearest smaller values.

+> NOTE:
+>
+> 没有读懂

 2、Construction of [Cartesian trees](https://en.wikipedia.org/wiki/Cartesian_tree).
 A Cartesian tree is a [data structure](https://en.wikipedia.org/wiki/Data_structure) introduced by [Vuillemin (1980)](https://en.wikipedia.org/wiki/All_nearest_smaller_values#CITEREFVuillemin1980) and further studied by [Gabow, Bentley & Tarjan (1984)](https://en.wikipedia.org/wiki/All_nearest_smaller_values#CITEREFGabowBentleyTarjan1984) for [range searching](https://en.wikipedia.org/wiki/Range_searching) applications.
 Cartesian trees also arise in the definition of the [treap](https://en.wikipedia.org/wiki/Treap) and [randomized binary search tree](https://en.wikipedia.org/wiki/Randomized_binary_search_tree) data structures for [binary searching](https://en.wikipedia.org/wiki/Binary_search).
 The Cartesian tree of a sequence of values has a node for each value.
 The root of the tree is the minimum value of the sequence; for every other node, the parent of the node is either its closest previous smaller value or its closest following smaller value (whichever of the two exists and is larger).
 Thus, Cartesian trees may be constructed in linear time based on an all nearest smaller values algorithm.

+> NOTE:
+>
+> 未读

 3、Matching [parentheses](https://en.wikipedia.org/wiki/Parenthesis).
-If a sequence of open and close parenthesis characters is given as input, together with the nesting depth of each parenthesis, then the match to each open parenthesis is the next close parenthesis with no larger nesting depth, so it can be found by an all nearest smaller values computation that breaks ties in favor of close parentheses.
-If the nesting depths are not given, they can be calculated using a [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum) computation.
+If a sequence of open and close parenthesis characters is given as input, together with the nesting depth of each parenthesis, then the match to each open parenthesis is the next close parenthesis with no larger nesting depth, so it can be found by an **all nearest smaller values** computation that breaks ties in favor of close parentheses.
+If the **nesting depths** are not given, they can be calculated using a [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum) computation.

 > NOTE:
 >
 > 1、此处的prefix sum的含义是什么？

-Similar techniques may also be applied to problems of [polygon triangulation](https://en.wikipedia.org/wiki/Polygon_triangulation), [convex hull](https://en.wikipedia.org/wiki/Convex_hull) construction (parallelizing the sequential [Graham scan](https://en.wikipedia.org/wiki/Graham_scan) convex hull algorithm), reconstruction of trees from two of the trees' traversal orderings, and quadtree construction.[[1\]](https://en.wikipedia.org/wiki/All_nearest_smaller_values#cite_note-1)
+Similar techniques may also be applied to problems of [polygon triangulation](https://en.wikipedia.org/wiki/Polygon_triangulation), [convex hull](https://en.wikipedia.org/wiki/Convex_hull) construction (parallelizing the sequential [Graham scan](https://en.wikipedia.org/wiki/Graham_scan) convex hull algorithm), reconstruction of trees from two of the trees' traversal orderings, and quadtree construction.

 ## Sequential algorithm